leshchenko1979/perscache/README.md

 # Different instance gets its own cache
 result3 = calc2.add(5, 3)  # calc2.compute_count = 1

+# Shared cache between instances
+result4 = calc1.multiply(4, 2)  # compute_count = 2
+# Second instance uses the same cache
+result5 = calc2.multiply(4, 2)  # compute_count still 2
 ```

-The cache is instance-specific, so different instances of the same class maintain separate caches.
+By default, each instance maintains its own cache (`per_instance=True`).
+However, you can set `per_instance=False` to share the cache between all instances of a class.
 This works for both synchronous and asynchronous methods.

 ### Async Support
 The cache works with async functions and methods: